 Treatment for epithelial ovarian tumors

 There are many factors that doctors take into consideration when developing a patient’s treatment plan, but in many cases, surgery would be a primary treatment option with some form of chemotherapy following.
-In some situations, chemotherapy might be the primary treatment.
-Radiation therapy is not used as often with ovarian cancer as compared to other cancers, but it is sometimes recommended.
+The surgical expertise and the integration of this in the treatment plan are key factors that can determine a patient’s survival from ovarian cancer.
+In some infrequent situations, chemotherapy might be the only primary treatment.
+Radiation therapy is not used as often with ovarian cancer as compared to other cancers, but it is occasionally recommended.

-At Moffitt Cancer Center, our gynecological clinic features a multispecialty team including medical oncologists, surgeons, radiation oncologists, fertility specialists and other professionals, all of whom specialize in treating ovarian cancer and work together to develop individualized treatment plans for our patients.
+At Moffitt Cancer Center, our Gynecologic Oncology Program features a multispecialty team including medical oncologists, surgeons, radiation oncologists, fertility specialists and other professionals, all of whom specialize in treating ovarian cancer and work together to develop individualized treatment plans for our patients.